-The following graph displays the council's actual net debt as a proportion of planned net debt.
+The graph on the left displays the council's actual net debt as a proportion of planned net debt.
 In this statement, net debt means financial liabilities less financial assets (excluding trade and other receivables).

 The council meets the debt control benchmark if its actual net debt equals or is less than its planned net debt.